alejandro5042/azdo-userscripts/README.md

 ### PR dashboard improvements

-Sorts the PRs in your dashboard into categories.
+Sorts the PRs in your dashboard into categories:

 ![(Picture of an example dashboard)](static/azdo-pr-dashboard-example.png)